View Justin Harris's Obituary on delmarvanow.com and share memories

 Justin Arthur Harris

-Cambridge - Justin Arthur Harris passed on June 28, at age 32.
-He was the weekend on air personality Captain Cricket on 93.5 The Beach.
-His love for music began at the age of 2.
-He became an accomplished lyricist, musician, singer and songwriter.
-Justin was always the brightest light in the room and on stage.
-Also known as Justin Hollywood, he performed across the Eastern seaboard and in Nashville.
-He toured Tanasia, Egypt and Saudi Arabia with Burn the Ballroom and headlined in Thessalonike, Greece.

-He is survived by his wife, Kathryn Simon Harris and her daughters, Lyric Frase and Ava Dalrymple; his mother, Elizabeth Ann Harris; grandparents, Betty and Buzz Harris; Uncles, Aunt Ted and Ann Marie Harris; cousins, Katie Harris, Matthew Harris and wife Kasey; father, Michael Becker.
-A visitation will be held Mon.
-July 8 from 2-4pm at Fellows Helfenbein & Newnam Funeral home Chestertown, MD.
+Cambridge - ssed on June 28, 2019.
+He was 32.
+Survived by his wife, Kathryn Simon Harris and her daughters, Lyric Frase and Ava Dalrymple; mother, Elizabeth Ann Harris; grandparents, Betty and Buzz Harris; Uncles, Aunt Ted and Ann Marie Harris; cousins, Katie Harris, Matthew Harris and wife Kasey; father, Michael Becker.
+Visitation will be Mon.
+July 8 from 2-4pm at Fellows Helfenbein & Newnam Funeral Home Chestertown, MD.
 Celebration of Life will begin at 4pm. www.fhnfuneralhome.com